A two-step approach to production frontier estimation and the Matsuoka's distribution: Proposed two-step estimation

 provided that the inverses exist, where $S_j^\ast \coloneqq S_j - \big(\frac1n\sum_{i=1}^n S_j\big)\bs 1_n$, with $S_j$ being defined analogously as in \eqref{equa3}.
-As explained by \cite{opsomer}, the backfitting estimators for $g_j$'s at the observation points are obtained nonparametrically by solving a system of normal equations.
-Corollary 4.3 of \cite{buja} proved that $\| S_1^\ast S_2^\ast \|< 1$ is a sufficient condition for the existence of unique backfitting estimators when $m=2$, for any matrix norm $\|\cdot\|$.\footnote{The conditions for existence and uniqueness of CBE when $m>2$ are provided in Lema 2.1 of \cite{opsomer}.
-In practice, the $m$-variate CBE can be approximated by the backfitting algorithm \citep[ Chapter 11]{wilcox}.} Therefore, we can estimate the regression function $g$ at $(x_{i,1},x_{i,2})$ by
+As explained by \cite{opsomer}, the backfitting estimators for the functions $g_j$ at the observation points are obtained nonparametrically by solving a system of normal equations.
+Corollary 4.3 of \cite{buja} shows that $\| S_1^\ast S_2^\ast \|< 1$ is a sufficient condition for the existence of unique backfitting estimators when $m=2$, for any matrix norm $\|\cdot\|$.\footnote{The conditions for existence and uniqueness of CBS when $m>2$ are provided in Lemma 2.1 of \cite{opsomer}.
+In practice, the $m$-variate CBS can be approximated by the backfitting algorithm \citep[ Chapter 11]{wilcox}.} Therefore, we can estimate the regression function $g$ at $(x_{i,1},x_{i,2})$ by